 Six and Eight Cylinder Engine

 Six and eight-cylinder engines give much smoother torque and higher horsepower.
-The cylinders of these engines are also arranged in the three ways in line, V and opposed type, in the same way as in the four-cylinder engines.
-In line 6 cylinder engines and V-8 engines are almost universally in use.
-The angle between the cylinder rows in V-8 engines is kept usually 90°.
+The cylinders of these engines are also arranged in three ways in line, V and opposed type, in the same way as in the four-cylinder engines.
+In line 6, cylinder engines and V-8 engines are almost universally in use.
+The angle between the cylinder rows in V-8 engines is usually kept at 90°.

 V-8 engines with smaller V-angles have also been made, but the valve operating mechanism is complicated in them.
 V-6 engines have two three-cylinder rows that are set at an angle to each other.
 The crankshaft has only three cranks, with connecting rods from opposing cylinders in the two rows being attached to the same crankpin.
 Each crankpin has two connecting rods attached to it.

-The V-8 engine has two four-cylinder rows that are set an angle to each other.
-The crankshafts have four cranks with connecting rods from opposing cylinders in the two rows being attached to a single crank-pin.
-Thus, two rods are attached to each crank-pin, and two pistons work to each crankpin.
+The V-8 engine has two four-cylinder rows that are set at an angle to each other.
+The crankshafts have four cranks with connecting rods from opposing cylinders in the two rows attached to a single crank pin.
+Thus, two rods are attached to each crankpin, and two pistons work to each crankpin.
 The crankshaft is usually supported on five bearings.

 Twelve-and Sixteen-cylinder engines.

 The arrangement of cylinders in twelve and sixteen-cylinder engines may be of the following types.